Do You Need a Real Estate Agent for New Construction?

 If you sign this form before you have a buyer's agent and later try to bring one with you, many builders may refuse to work with or pay your agent.
 They justify this practice by arguing that commission is essentially a finder's fee — your agent is bringing them a customer (you).

-So, if you approach them first without an agent, they aren't incentivized to honor your interest in one after the fact.
+So if you approach them first without an agent, they aren't incentivized to honor your interest in having an agent after the fact.

 When you don't need an agent

-If you already own an empty lot or are searching for one to build a custom home on, you probably won't need an agent because usually you'll just need to hire a structural engineer, an architect, and a builder.
+If you already own an empty lot or are searching for one to build a custom home on, you may not need an agent.
+Usually, you'll just need to hire a structural engineer, an architect, and a builder.

 A real estate agent could advise you on what custom designs could harm your ability to resell in the future, connect you to local specialists like electricians or plumbers, or help you find land to build on.
 But you don't necessarily need to consult an agent for this kind of build.